docteurklein/cdc-rs/README.md

 # why?

 Because debezium is bad to tweak.
-Instead of using debezium SingleMessageTransformers, this instead uses an embedded scripting language (rhai) to transfom messages and destination topics.
+Instead of using debezium SingleMessageTransformers, this instead uses the rhai.rs embedded scripting language to transfom messages and destination topics.

 This enables easier CDC use-cases, for example: mysql -> cdc-rs -> pubsub topic -> bigquery subscription -> CDC-enabled bigquery table.